CSIS-iLab/india-states/_analysis/states-update-november-27-2019.md

 The Comptroller and Auditor General of India’s latest revenue sector report on Haryana for the 2017-18 fiscal highlights an increase in tax and non-tax revenues up to 21 percent. **Source:** [Hindustan Times](https://www.hindustantimes.com/chandigarh/haryana-registered-up-to-21-tax-revenue-growth-from-2013-18/story-IRjOA17KsVDC2SeOwqqzrI.html) **In Detail:** State Finances Audit Report

 The Haryana Electricity Regulatory Commission has issued an updated version of its regulations for rooftop solar grid-interactive systems in response to a petition filed by the Haryana Renewable Energy Development Agency.
-The changes include provisions for net metering facilities. **Source:** [Mercom](https://mercomindia.com/haryana-discoms-allow-net-metering-cap-rooftop-solar/) **In detail:** [Rooftop Solar Grid Interactive Systems Based on Net Metering](https://herc.gov.in/writereaddata/pdf/r20191025.pdf)
+The changes include provisions for net metering facilities. **Source:** [Mercom](https://mercomindia.com/haryana-discoms-allow-net-metering-cap-rooftop-solar/) **In Detail:** [Rooftop Solar Grid Interactive Systems Based on Net Metering](https://herc.gov.in/writereaddata/pdf/r20191025.pdf)

 **Karnataka**